Yard & Garden Dangers: How to Keep Your Pet Safe

-Some plants such as ivy and hydrangea are toxic to animals.
-Watch your pet carefully so that he does not ingest any unfamiliar plants.
-If you suspect that your pet has been poisoned, take him to a veterinarian immediately.
+Some plants, such as ivy and hydrangea, are toxic to animals.
+Watch your pet carefully so that he/she does not ingest unfamiliar plants.
+If you suspect your pet has been poisoned, take him to a veterinarian immediately.

-When spending time outside make sure that your animal has plenty of fresh water and access to shade or a shelter.
-Avoid exposing your pet to sunlight during peak periods of the day – noon to 4:00pm.
+When spending time outside, make sure your animal has plenty of fresh water and access to shade or a shelter.
+Avoid exposing your pet to sunlight during peak periods of the day – 12:00pm – 4:00pm.
 You may apply sunscreen to hairless or short-haired breeds to protect their skin.